ABOUT SKIN CANCER

 Purpose: This randomized phase III trial studies how well initial treatment with ipilimumab and nivolumab followed by dabrafenib and trametinib works and compares it to initial treatment with dabrafenib and trametinib followed by ipilimumab and nivolumab in treating patients with stage III-IV melanoma that contains a mutation known as BRAFV600 and cannot be removed by surgery.
 Ipilimumab and nivolumab may block tumor growth by targeting certain cells.
 Dabrafenib and trametinib may block tumor growth by targeting the BRAFV600 gene.
 It is not yet known whether treating patients with ipilimumab and nivolumab followed by dabrafenib and trametinib is more effective than treatment with dabrafenib and trametinib followed by ipilimumab and nivolumab.

 Physicians: Drs.
-Bryan Bienvenu, Vince Cataldo, David Hanson, Daniel LaVie, Sobia Ozair, Kellie Schmeeckle, Joseph Shows, Derrick Spell, Siva Yadlapati and Lauren Zatarain; James Carinder, and Jack Saux; and Donald Hill.
+Bryan Bienvenu, Vince Cataldo, David Hanson, Daniel LaVie, Sobia Ozair, Kellie Schmeeckle, Joseph Shows, Derrick Spell, Siva Yadlapati, Lauren Zatarain; James Carinder, Jack Saux; and Donald Hill.

 Offered in: Baton Rouge, Covington, Houma

 Title: A Phase II Randomized Study of Adjuvant Versus Neoadjuvant MK-3475 (Pembrolizumab) For Clinically Detectable Stage III – IV High Risk Melanoma